 The aim of diabetes treatment is to bring blood sugar (“glucose”) as close to normal as possible.
-What are normal levels of blood sugar, and how can you achieve them?
+What is a normal blood sugar level?
+And how can you achieve normal blood sugar?

 First, what is the difference between “sugar” and “glucose”?
 Sugar is the general name for sweet carbohydrates that dissolve in water.
 “Carbohydrate” means a food made only of carbon, oxygen, and hydrogen.

 There are various different kinds of sugar.
 The one our body uses most is called “glucose.”
 Other sugars we eat, like fructose from fruit or lactose from milk, are converted into glucose in our bodies.
 Then we can use them for energy.
 Our bodies also break down starches, which are sugars stuck together, into glucose.

 When people talk about “blood sugar,” they mean “blood glucose.”
 The two terms mean the same thing.

 In the U.S., blood sugar is normally measured in milligrams of glucose per deciliter of blood (mg/dl).
 A milligram is very little, about 0.00018 of a teaspoon.
 A deciliter is about 3 1/3 ounces.